 Learning Outcomes: Subject Mastery

-- Value and accumulate continuously-payable cash flows and calculate internal rates of return for transactions with such cash flows.
+- Know how to value and accumulate continuously-payable cash flows and how to calculate internal rates of return for transactions with such cash flows.

 - Define the duration and convexity of a cash flow sequence and illustrate how these may be used to estimate the sensitivity of the value of the cash flow sequence to changes in the rate of interest.